List of Roblox games: Piggy

 Piggy is an episodic horror game series that incorporates elements from Peppa Pig and the indie horror game Granny into a zombie apocalypse setting.
 The games' style of episodic storytelling resulted in a significant fandom developing prior to the game's finale on May 25, 2020.
-Piggy was uploaded to the site in January 2020 by Kohl Couture (also known as MiniToon) and had been played 11 billion times as of October 2022.
+Piggy was uploaded to the site in January 2020 by Kohl Couture (also known as MiniToon) and had been played 12 billion times as of November 2023.

 A sequel to Piggy, titled Piggy: Book 2, released on September 12, 2020.
 The last chapter was released on October 23, 2021.
 On November 24, 2022, MiniToon announced that the main game of Piggy was over.

-The demo to another entry, Piggy: Intercity, was released on January 28.
-Piggy: Intercity is an open world survival game.
+The demo to another entry, Piggy: Intercity, an open-world survival game, was released on January 28, 2021.

 Rainbow Friends

-Rainbow Friends is an episodic psychological survival horror game developed by Roy & Charcle, inspired by Poppy Playtime and Five Nights At Freddy's, in which players go through different areas collecting items to "help" a mad scientist known as Red, who kidnaps the players and tries to keep the them trapped in his facility.
-The game is composed of multiple nights, with the last nights being a "goodbye party".
-Hostile creatures called "the Rainbow Friends", known individually as Blue, Green, Orange, and Purple, kill the player if they capture you in some way.
-Players can hide from them with a box or hiding spots, or outrun/outwit some of them.
-Rainbow Friends was released on November 13, 2021.
-As of December 2022, Rainbow Friends has been played more than 1.1 billion times.
+Rainbow Friends is an episodic horror game developed by Roy & Charcle where players attempt to escape the titular group of monsters (namely, Blue, Green, Orange, Purple, Yellow and Cyan) by collecting items.
+Players can hide in a box to avoid detection.
+Chapter 1 was released on July 1, 2022.
+Chapter 2, released on June 2, 2023, takes place in Odd World.
+Jacqueline Zalace of The Gamer described the game as a "horror-themed Miss Frizzle field trip where monsters lure you into a scary theme park to collect items".

+Rift Royale

+Rift Royale is a battle royale game developed by Easy.gg, the developers behind BedWars and Islands.
+The game was inspired by Fortnite Battle Royale, and was an attempt to create an "awesome competitive game" within the Roblox platforms limitations.
+In August 2022, the game was shut down following a mass wave of exploiters rendering the game unable to be maintained by the developers, with them stating that what they wanted to do was not possible on the platform.
+It amassed 29 million visits by the time it had shut down.